nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 }
 ```

+Theming In Particular:

+- It seems like a good idea to leverage `AppThemeBinding`s everywhere once it is used somewhere on a View, otherwise there can be some unexpected results.
+- Use `transparent` color type when necessary to allow the Theme application to a parent View/Control to show through.

+Link-Like Label Styling:

 The code I implemented for launching the browser and displaying a "link"-like Label are functional on Windows and Android (emulator API 32+).

 _Note:_ [`IBrowser.OpenAsync()` documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.applicationmodel.ibrowser?view=net-maui-8.0) does not mention any Exception type that might get thrown.

+Custom Images and Icons:

 Miro is really helpful creating materials for images and icons.
 Some things to keep in mind when creating materials for .NET MAUI 8: